ilhamwahabi/seo-essentials/slides.md

 # SEO Essentials

-Let's find out how to boost your content exposure
+Let's find out how to boost your site exposure

 ---